Baboury15/C_M_P-405-Lehman/README.md

 # C_M_P-405-Lehman college

+PS: This code is here to help you understand a similar project or maybe the same type of problem but not to COPY AND PASTE !!
+However if you do so it's in your own cost . ;).

 In this project i was challenge to create a datagramSocket communication chat window in a local network using UDP .